bagggage/bamos/CONTRIBUTING.md

 - individual files,
 - and more...

-You can also contribute to the documentation on the project's [Wiki pages](https://github.com/bagggage/bamos).
+You can also contribute to the [documentation book](https://github.com/bagggage/bamos-book).
+Document some OS features and create an pull request with your changes.

-Unfortunately, GitHub does not allow pull requests for Wiki pages, but you can create an issue with your proposed updates.
-For example, you can provide a link to your own fork of the Wiki repository with your changes.

 ## Testing